Financial Assistance Information

 Students applying for need-based assistance should be aware of the following dates:

-December 1 – Institutional Scholarship application available at the Office of Financial Assistance website
+On or before December 1 – Institutional Scholarship application available at the Office of Financial Assistance website.

 February 1 – FAFSA applications should be complete to ensure consideration for all forms of state assistance for the upcoming academic year